udion/zick_chatbot/README.md

 # zick_chatbot
-It's a basic chatbot for messenger powered by Chatfuel The webhook has been placed on the server at heroku and the backend is python to make it work we need to make sure that the server is runningand also it is recommended to run the files in virtual environment as follows:
+It's a basic chatbot for messenger powered by Chatfuel The webhook has been placed on the server at heroku and the backend is python to make it work we need to make sure that the server is running and also it is recommended to run the files in virtual environment as follows:

 go to the directory containing the directory of this help